 Dkron relies on the key-value store for data storage, you can run an instance of the distributed store in the same machines as Dkron or connect it to your existing cluster.

-It can use etcd, Consul or Zookeeper as data stores.
-To install any of this systems got to their web site:
+It can use etcd, Consul, or Zookeeper as data stores.
+To install any one of these systems, go to their web site:

 deb [trusted=yes] https://apt.fury.io/victorcoder/ /